adrazd/ad_portfolio/README.md

 E-mail: andrius.drazdys@outlook.com<br>

 ## About this repository
+This is my public portfolio repository.
 It contains my main projects in the course of my learning.<br>
 Number in the name of the folder shows how my projects progressed chronologically.<br>
-In the first two projects dependencies are listed in requirements.txt files, from project 3 poetry is used.<br>
+In the first two projects dependencies are listed in requirements.txt files, from project 3 poetry is used for dependency management.<br>

+## Information for Visitors from Turing College
+Please use information in this repository with respect of academic honesty principles.<br>
 <br>
 Happy reading!<br>